 A gift in your will or living trust.
 If you aren’t ready to give up these assets during your lifetime, a gift of securities through your will or living trust allows you the flexibility to change your mind at any time.
 You can continue to receive dividends and participate in shareholder votes, and the securities are still yours if you need them for other expenses.
-Use our sample gift language to ensure that your support for Northwestern continues after your lifetime and that your estate will benefit from a charitable estate tax deduction.
+Use our sample gift language to ensure that your support for Northwestern continues after your lifetime.

 A donor-advised fund.
-When you contribute to a donor-advised fund with appreciated securities, you will receive a federal income tax charitable deduction for the fair market value of the asset and eliminate capital gains tax.
+When you contribute to a donor-advised fund with appreciated securities, you may receive a federal income tax charitable deduction for the fair market value of the asset and eliminate capital gains tax.
 Because of our nonprofit status, Northwestern does not pay capital gain tax when the University sells the gifted securities.

 A memorial gift.
 If you have a friend or family member whose life has been touched by Northwestern, consider making a gift to the University in his or her name.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of Northwestern will last forever.

 A charitable gift annuity.
 Funding a gift annuity with appreciated securities or mutual funds will not only provide you with reliable payments for life and allow you to support the University, but it can offer numerous financial benefits.
 First, your annuity payments are often more than the dividends you would receive each year from the securities.
 Second, you will receive a federal income tax charitable deduction (when you itemize) in the year the gift is made and eliminate part of the capital gains tax you would have paid if selling the securities.